El Palomar, Argentina

 El Palomar was established with a station by that name belonging to the Buenos Aires and Pacific Railway (Ferrocarril Buenos Aires al Pacífico) opened in 1910.
 Developer Publio Massini sold the first lots on November 8 of that year, and Juan Manuel Giuffra established the El Palomar Development Council, which obtained electric lighting for the area in its early years.
 The city is home to the National Military College (Colegio Militar de la Nación), the 1st Air Brigade (Primera Brigada Aérea) of the Argentine Air Force, and El Palomar Airport.

 The Italian Society of Tiro al Segno (Target Shooting) (S.I.T.A.S.), is located in Palomar.
 Horse riding, tennis, soccer, yoga, shooting, hockey, bodybuilding, and other sports can be practiced here.
 In an annex is the training venue for rugby and hockey.

-French automaker PSA Peugeot Citroën has a manufacturing plant in the area as well.
+French automaker PSA Group had a manufacturing plant in the area as well, which is now owned by PSA's successor Stellantis.

 El Palomar is served by Ferrocarril General San Martín commuter rail service at El Palomar station with easy access to Retiro Station in downtown Buenos Aires, as well as by National Route 7.